 US pending home sales rise modestly in September

-The National Association of Realtors said Monday that its seasonally adjusted pending home sales index rose 0.3 percent over the past month to 105.
+The National Association of Realtors says its seasonally adjusted pending home sales index rose 0.3 percent over the past month to 105.
 The index remains half a percentage point below its 2013 average, although 1 percent higher than a year ago.